TECH3015/lectures/lecture-10.md

 ## WHERE WE ARE

-- progress with planning your site:
+- finishing assignment 1:
+  - keep to the 1200 word limit (or a few humndred over)
+  - think 'bullet points'!
+  - can be informal, but include
-  - gather your site **content**
+  - complete your finished designs and/or mockups
-  - arrange your content into *logical groups*
-  - use help from feedback ([online card sorting](https://www.optimalworkshop.com/optimalsort))
-- web programming refreshers

----
+  - collate user feedback and state number of users
+- revise any lectures you missed

 ## ASSIGNMENT 1 **01**

-What you need to hand in:
+Crucial - you **must** hand in:

 - a brief outline explaining what your website is about
 - wireframes (mobile, tablet, desktop)